 When and how to apply

 Applications for pupillage must be made through the Pupillage Gateway, the online pupillage application scheme, except where an applicant is exempt under the applicable rules.
-Visit our website for full details of how the Gateway operates and to find our application form.
-Applications must be submitted before 7 February 2020 and interviews will follow in March.
-We operate an initial long list general interview before selecting a shortlist of candidates for a more in-depth interview that aims to test legal aptitude by reference to a problem question.
+Visit the Pupillage Gateway for full details of how the Gateway operates and to find our application form.
+Here you will also find the application deadline and schedule.
+We operate an initial long list general interview before selecting a shortlist of candidates for a more in-depth interview that aims to test legal aptitude by reference to a problem question

 Wilberforce Chambers is committed to giving those interested in the Bar an idea of how chambers operate, and what life as a practising chancery barrister might be like.
 In current circumstances, we have inevitably had to adapt the mini-pupillage programme in order for it to work in a remote environment.
 The entire programme will, therefore, be offered virtually.
 It will nevertheless provide prospective barristers with the opportunity to get to know us and see what life at the chancery / commercial bar has to offer.
 We will be holding two ‘remote’ programmes, which will run across two days.

 - professional negligence

 We offer a generous and competitive pupillage award which we review annually with the intention that it should be in line with the highest awards available.
 The award is currently £65,000 for 12 months and is paid in monthly installments.
 A proportion of the award (up to £20,000) can be drawn down during the Bar course year.